phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 257919
+#Total Number of Tweets: 906595
-#Number of Trump Tweets: 243550
+#Number of Clinton Tweets: 258184
-#Number of Sanders Tweets: 175693
+#Number of Trump Tweets: 243899
-#Number of Cruz Tweets: 175043
+#Number of Sanders Tweets: 175934
-#Number of Rubio Tweets: 40639
+#Number of Cruz Tweets: 175277
-#Number of Carson Tweets: 12570
+#Number of Rubio Tweets: 40715
-#Total Number of Tweets:
+#Number of Carson Tweets: 12588
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---